-The main purpose of the Arctic board game is to spread knowledge about and interest in Arctic research, Arctic politics, and the Arctic environment.
-It is a role-playing game in which each player takes the role of either an oceanographer, cultural anthropologist, industry personnel, fisher, or diplomat.
-Players must make decisions to cope with a changing Arctic.
+The Arctic board game is a role-playing game in which each player takes the role of either an oceanographer, cultural anthropologist, industry personnel, fisher, or diplomat.
+Players must make decisions to cope with the changing Arctic.

 High North News has spoken with Hajime Kimura and Tetsuo Sueyoshi, two of the creators of the game.
 They say their aim is to create an educational tool that can be used to introduce students to the complexities of the Arctic.